tpadjen/civ-vii-mod-options-api/README.md

-# Choose Starting Layers
+# Options API

-A Civ VII mod that adds options to the game settings menu to choose to show or hide the hexgrid and/or tile yields when the game loads.
+A Civ VII mod that adds functionality to the built in Options model to make adding settings options for other mods easier.

 ## Installation Instructions
 1. You can download the latest stable release at [Civfanatics](https://forums.civfanatics.com/resources/[TODO - placeholder]/)